mcdexio/vote-protocol/README.md

 The smart contract has the following public functions:

 ```
-propose(link, begin, end): create a new proposal, need a proposal privilege
+propose(link, begin, end): Create a new proposal, need a proposal privilege
-vote(id, for/against): vote for/against the proposal with id
+vote(id, for/against): Vote for/against the proposal with id
 ```

 The smart contract has the following events:

 ```
-Proposal(id, link, begin, end): the new proposal is created.
+Proposal(id, link, begin, end): The new proposal is created.
-Vote(address, id, for): someone changes his vote on the proposal.
+Vote(address, id, for): Someone changes his/her vote on the proposal.
 ```

 The backend system can use the events to trace the voting.